coatespt/cursor-twitter/SESSION_NOTES.md

 ##  Build and run the main program

+Note, this assumes you are in the root.
+Sometimes cursor wants to run it from src which is not right.
+It is better to build and run from the root directory.

 cd /Users/petercoates/python-work/cursor-twitter
 go build -o main src/main.go
-./process  -config ../config.yaml -print-tweets=false
+./main  -config ./config/config.yaml -print-tweets=false

+## Shutting down the main

+Control-C will send a signal.
+If the process of writing persisted data to disk is underway it will finish before it shuts down.
+Otherwise it shuts down immediately.

 ## The analysis program
 This is a utility to get a picture of how the universe of words grows with the number of Tweets processed.
 You need to point it at a large directory of CSV files.